theshteves/stevenkneiser.com/blog/liberal-arts.md

 I was wrong all along
 <br />so consider this my love song:

-Liberal Arts degrees are often wasted on the young & inexperienced who have nothing at stake. **The Liberal Arts don't belong solely behind college degrees: they reach to the heights of one’s lifelong pursuit of wisdom.** The arts are but an ever-evolving conversation that belies the burden of adulthood.
+Liberal Arts degrees are often wasted on the young & inexperienced who have nothing at stake. **The Liberal Arts don't belong baked behind college degrees: they are the products powering the heights of humanity's collective computation.** The Liberal Arts are but an ever-evolving conversation that belies the burden of adulthood.

+You're in this for life, literally

 <br />